Byron Georgantopoulos

 After the heuristics are tried separately, they are tried cumulatively in search for the optimum combination.
 The scoring formula is:

-where K is the number of heuristics combined, is the number of diagnostic units of sentence i, is the contributing weight of the j-th diagnostic unitgif and is the weight for the occurrence of the diagnostic unit in the i-th sentence.
+where K is the number of heuristics combined, is the number of diagnostic units of sentence i, is the contributing weight of the j-th diagnostic unit and is the weight for the occurrence of the diagnostic unit in the i-th sentence.

 Evaluation for the present project consisted of running the extraction program on the 5 test texts for all the methods (including all their combinations) and then subjectively judging the quality of all the output extracts.